guilhermepo2/blog/_posts/2018-01-05-simple-ci-for-cpp.markdown

 1. **The C++ Code:** I will use a simple class I'm using in a current project, the *Point* class, it has two attributes, x and y, and some methods to manipulate them, that's all.
 2. CMake File.
-3. Writing Tests for the Point Function.
+3. Writing Tests for the Point Function (using Catch).
 4. Building and Running Locally the Tests.
 5. Setting Up Circle CI.

 ## Doing it.

 This is by no means a C++, CMake, Unit Testing or Catch sort of tutorial, I'm assuming that you know them or have at least some familiarity to understand the code below.
 Anyway, the code should be pretty straightforward for anyone with some programming background.
-The code is publicly available [here](https://github.com/guilhermepo2/cpp-cmake-circle-ci)
+The code is publicly available [here](https://github.com/guilhermepo2/cpp-cmake-circle-ci).

 ### The C++ Code
 #### point.hpp